DnMakyr/Lottery/README.md

 # Lottery

 This is a pet project for a YEP's lucky drawing event.
-Feel free forking and adjusting it to your needs.
+Feel free to fork and adjust it to your needs.
-Since this project is kinda small so I didn't enforce DRY or clean coding.
+Since this project is kinda small, I didn't enforce DRY or clean coding.
 Please take note of this!

 ## Instruction Regarding Database

 I'm using Supabase as the database here.
-Please use your own database for this to work!
+Please use your database for this to work!

 ## Recommended IDE Setup